These Mini Meyer Lemon Loaves are drenched in a sweet lemon syrup and topped with a sugary glaze.

 I found these super cute pastel colored mini-loaf pans was dying to use them.
 Nothing quite screams SPRING like pretty pastels.
 I know it’s technically still February and we’re just past Valentine’s Day, but we’re exactly one month from the first day of spring, so I think spring-looking recipes are fair game.

 The recipe for these mini meyer lemon loaves is really simple.
 The biggest pain in the butt is zesting the lemons, but it really doesn’t take that much time and it’s really worth it.
-Zest is crucial in my opinion, and really adds a depth of flavour.
-The syrup is optional, but again, it really intensifies the flavour, so I wouldn’t skip it!
+Zest is crucial in my opinion, and really adds a depth of flavor.
+The syrup is optional, but again, it really intensifies the flavor, so I wouldn’t skip it!

 If you don’t have mini loaf pans (not many do), you can easily make this recipe in a regular sized loaf pan or a 6-cup Bundt pan.
 Just be sure to adjust the baking time accordingly.
 Meyer lemons are in season from November to March, so if you’re looking to try them, don’t dawdle or you’ll miss out!

-If you love lemons as much as I do, be sure to check out the lemon flavoured recipes from my blogger friends below!
+If you love lemons as much as I do, be sure to check out the lemon flavored recipes from my blogger friends below!